cisco/open-nFAPI/README.md

 so ensuring the widest interoperability of the baseline nFAPI specification in those derivative works.

 ## Licensing

 The open-nFAPI libraries are release by CISCO under an Apache 2 license.
+See `LICENSE.md` file for details

 ## Downloading